jacopofar/godot-tilegame/README.md

 - [x] Rearrange the resources in folders
 - [x] Export for the browser
 - [x] Add [Mouse movement](https://www.davidepesce.com/2019/10/14/godot-tutorial-5-1-dragging-player-with-mouse/) as alternative to keyboard, and try on mobile
-- [ ] Embellish the message bubble
+- [x] Embellish the message bubble and make it disappear
+- [ ] Integrate with GodotTIE
 - [ ] Define an inventory as a shared object in autoload
 - [ ] Allow dialogues and choices using the message bubble
 - [ ] Make an NPC which moves around